atsign-foundation/at_libraries/packages/at_cli_commons/README.md

 A library of generic / reusable stuff which is useful when building cli programs which use the [AtClient SDK](https://pub.dev/packages/at_client)

+For usage example, see the demo software [here](https://github.com/atsign-foundation/at_lorawan)

 ## Features

 - The CLIBase class in cli_base.dart takes care of all the boilerplate